Kyrgyzstans Presidential Vote: How Did It Get Here? - UrduPoint

 But Japarov's critics fear his main aim is to concentrate power in the style of the strongmen who rule in neighbouring post-Soviet countries Kazakhstan and Tajikistan.

-On the same day as the presidential vote, the people of Kyrgyzstan will also choose between a presidential form of government championed by Japarov and parliamentary rule.
+On Sunday Kyrgyzstan is also to choose between a presidential form of government championed by Japarov and parliamentary rule.

-While work on the new constitution will continue after the vote, it seems likely the new basic law will do away with unrepeatable terms for sitting presidents -- a stipulation introduced in 2010 to curb authoritarianism.
+While work on the new constitution will continue after the vote, it seems likely the new basic law will allow repeat terms for sitting presidents, which was banned in 2010 to curb authoritarianism.

-Japarov quit his executive roles to run in the January 10 vote in November after seeing loyal allies installed in key positions and a potential electoral rival -- former premier Omurbek Babanov -- rule himself out of the contest.
+Japarov quit his executive roles in November after seeing loyal allies installed in key positions and a potential electoral rival -- former premier Omurbek Babanov -- rule himself out of the contest.

 During one theatrical appearance in his home region of Issyk-Kul, Japarov was "blessed" by seven male elders sporting extravagant national garb.